makersacademy/chitter-challenge/README.md

 -----

 If you have time you can implement the following:
 - [ ] In order to start a conversation as a maker I want to reply to a peep from another maker.

 And/Or:

-- [ ] Work on the CSS to make it look good.
+- [X] Work on the CSS to make it look good.

-Good luck and let the chitter begin!